-A Culvert a tunnel carrying a stream or open drain under a road or railway.
+A Culvert is a tunnel carrying a stream or open drain under a road or railway.
 It is constructed for the flow of water under the structures and sometimes for the facile passage of electrical cables without interfering with roadways and railroads crossing over it.

 Read More: Bridge Components and Their Function

-What Is A Culvert?
+What Is a Culvert?

 A culvert is a tunnel-like structure that is constructed to allow water to flow under a road, railroad, or similar obstruction to provide cross drainage or to take electrical or other cables from one side to the other.
 This system is enclosed by soil or ground.